Labor Nominee Says He Will Divest Portfolio And Forfeit Unvested Shares

 Puzder also said he will divest his extensive investment portfolio, made up of more than 200 equities, investment funds, real estate properties and other financial instruments.
 He said he will do so within 180 days of his confirmation.
 Equities will be sold quickly, but other holdings Puzder described as illiquid and will take longer to unload.

-The nominee's confirmation hearing has been postponed several times pending submission of his financial disclosure form.
-Unwinding Puzder's holdings in CKE has apparently proven to be complex.
+The nominee's confirmation hearing has been postponed several times as Puzder worked to satisfy concerns of the Office of Government Ethics.
+Unwinding Puzder's holdings in CKE has proved to be complex.

 A spokesperson for the Senate Health, Education, Labor and Pensions Committee says Puzder's hearing has been scheduled for February 16.